School’s out for

 A grey house lost in a big field

-is ‘The German school’.
+is ‘the German school’.
 Herr Schmidt’s eye-patch is real.

 Herr Müller